1757 Hajj caravan raid: Aftermath

 The raid shocked people across the Ottoman Empire, and the authorities in Damascus and the Ottoman capital, Istanbul.
 Although Bedouin raids on the Hajj caravan were fairly common, the 1757 raid represented the peak of such attacks.
 Historian Aref Abu-Rabia called it the "most famous" Bedouin raid against a Hajj caravan.

 A crisis ensued in the Ottoman Government.
 Sultan Osman III died on 30 October 1757 and was succeeded by Mustafa III.
 The latter punished a number of imperial and provincial officials he held responsible for failing to secure the caravan.
 Husayn Pasha was immediately dismissed as amir al-hajj and wali of Damascus and ultimately reassigned as sanjak-bey (district governor) of Gaza in 1762.
-Husayn Pasha submitted a complaint to the imperial authorities, alleging that the powerful Arab sheikh of the Galilee, Zahir al-Umar, incited the Bedouin tribes to launch the raid, which Zahir denied.
-Zahir requested an investigation into the matter and the authorities concluded that he was not involved in the raid.
-Moreover, Zahir curried favor with the authorities by buying the looted goods from the Bani Sakher and returning the mahmal to the Sultan.
+Husayn Pasha submitted a complaint to the imperial authorities, alleging that the powerful Arab sheikh of the Galilee, Daher al-Umar, incited the Bedouin tribes to launch the raid, which Daher denied.
+Daher requested an investigation into the matter and the authorities concluded that he was not involved in the raid.
+Moreover, Daher curried favor with the authorities by buying the looted goods from the Bani Sakher and returning the mahmal to the Sultan.

 Husayn Pasha's imperial patron and an official with some responsibilities regarding the Hajj caravan, the kizlar agha Aboukouf, was arrested, exiled to Rhodes and executed.
 Aboukouf's severed head was placed outside the imperial palace in Istanbul.
 The official justification for his death was his appointment of Husayn Pasha and dismissal of the former wali of Damascus and amir al-hajj, As'ad Pasha al-Azm, who had successfully led the pilgrimage throughout his 14-year reign.
 However, As'ad Pasha was also punished due to suspicions that he collaborated with the Bedouin raiders to attack the caravan in order to discredit his successor Husayn Pasha and persuade the imperial authorities to restore him to office.
 According to Ahmad Hasan Joudah, As'ad Pasha was exiled to Crete, but was executed on his way there, in March 1758.
 His severed head was also displayed in front of the Sultan's palace.

+Legacy

+The raid was the most prominent example of the increasing failure of the Ottoman-sponsored overland routes of pilgrimage to the holy land in the mid-eighteenth century.
+A decline in the overland hajj route to Mecca and Medina, and to Jerusalem, followed and was increasingly superseded by sea routes.